J-DubApps/Blog/content/posts/Tesla-FAQ.md

 Myths.
 Busted.<br /> <br />

-<i>Full disclosure: In addition to owning a Model S I am a bullish, long-term investor in Tesla Motors (TSLA)</i>.
+<i>Full disclosure: In addition to owning a Model S I am a long-term investor in Tesla Motors (TSLA)</i>.

+<i>Originally published at julianwest.me's previous blog in 2015.</i>